LipSim: A Provably Robust Perceptual Similarity Metric: Background

 \section{Background}

-\paragraph{Lipschitz Networks.} After the discovery of the vulnerability of neural networks to adversarial attacks, one major direction of research has focused on improving the robustness of neural networks to small input perturbations by leveraging Lipschitz continuity.
+\textbf{Lipschitz Networks.} After the discovery of the vulnerability of neural networks to adversarial attacks, one major direction of research has focused on improving the robustness of neural networks to small input perturbations by leveraging Lipschitz continuity.
 This goal can be mathematically achieved by using a Lipschitz function.
 Let $f$ be a Lipschitz function with $L_f$ Lipschitz constant in terms of $\ell_2$ norm, then we can bound the output of the function by $\norm{f(x) - f(x+\delta)}_2 \leq L_f \norm{\delta}_2$.
 To achieve stability using the Lipschitz property, different approaches have been taken.
-One efficient way is to design a network with 1-Lipschitz layers which leads to a 1-Lipschitz network~\citep{meunier2022dynamical,araujo2023a,wang2023direct}. \paragraph{State of the Art Perceptual Similarity Metric.} DreamSim is a recently proposed perceptual distance metric~\citep{fu2023dreamsim} that employs cosine distance on the concatenation of feature vectors generated by an ensemble of ViT-based representation learning methods.
+One efficient way is to design a network with 1-Lipschitz layers which leads to a 1-Lipschitz network~\citep{meunier2022dynamical,araujo2023a,wang2023direct}.

+\textbf{State of the Art Perceptual Similarity Metric.} DreamSim is a recently proposed perceptual distance metric~\citep{fu2023dreamsim} that employs cosine distance on the concatenation of feature vectors generated by an ensemble of ViT-based representation learning methods.
 More precisely DreamSim is a concatenation of embeddings generated by DINO~\citep{caron2021emerging}, CLIP~\citep{radford2021learning}, and Open CLIP~\citep{cherti2023reproducible}.
 Let $f$ be the feature extractor function, the DreamSim distance metric $d(x_1, x_2)$ is defined as:

 where $S_c(x_1, x_2)$ is the cosine similarity metric.
-To fine-tune the DreamSim distance metric, the NIGHT dataset is used which provides two variations, $x_0$ and $x_1$ for a reference image $x$, and a label $y$ that is based on human judgments about which distortion is more similar to the reference image $x$ (some instances of the NIGHT dataset are shown in Figure~\ref{fig:night_samples} of the Appendix).
+To fine-tune the DreamSim distance metric, the NIGHT dataset is used which provides two variations, $x_0$ and $x_1$ for a reference image $x$, and a label $y$ that is based on human judgments about which variation is more similar to the reference image $x$ (some instances and more explanation of the NIGHT dataset are deferred to Appendix~\ref{app:dataset}).
 Supplemented with this dataset, the authors of DreamSim turn the setting into a binary classification problem.
 More concretely, given a triplet $(x, x_0, x_1)$, and a feature extractor $f$, they define the following classifier:

 Finally, to better align DreamSim with human judgment, given the triplet $(x, x_0, x_1)$, they optimize a hinge loss based on the difference between the perceptual distances $d(x, x_1)$ and $d(x, x_1)$ with a margin parameter.
 Note that the classifier $h$ has a dependency on $f$, $d$ and each input $x$ comes as triplet $(x, x_0, x_1)$ but to simplify the notation we omit all these dependencies.